 In an age of abundance, what do gifts mean?

-While the question might be a first time in this blog, the tone of the discussion won't be anything new if you have been here long enough.
+The tone of the discussion in this post won't be anything new if you have been here long enough.

 When we were kids, I looked forward to grandmothers visiting with us in Neyveli not only because it would be fun times but also because of the awesome therattipal.
 For that matter, even now, practically every time I have a phone conversation with a great-aunt, she recalls how my brother and I loved the nendra pazham jam that she made.